Great Tibet Tour Logo GREAT TIBET TOUR ®

 • Once you have entered the station, you must find the designated waiting area for your train.
 Once you've found the right waiting place, you can check in 10 to 20 minutes before the departure of the train.
 The barriers are usually closed five minutes prior to the departure of the train.

 • You will be properly guided to the right platform by an overhanging LED screen along the way.
-You simply need to follow the instruction.
-Before boarding the carriage, staff at the carriage gate will inspect your ticket to ensure that you are boarding the right train and carriage.
+You simply need to follow the instructions.
+Before boarding the carriage, the conductor at the carriage gate will inspect your ticket to ensure that you are boarding the right train and carriage.

 • First Class: Soft-Sleeper Berth